 1.Add almond flour, toasted black sesame seeds, brown sugar, baking powder and salt into a medium bowl and whisk to combine.

-Tip: How to toast sesame?
-Add the seeds to a moderately hot skillet, and placed over medium heat.
+👉 How to toast sesame seeds?
+Add the black sesame seeds to a moderately hot skillet, and placed over medium heat.
 Cook, stirring constantly until a few begin to pop.
-Remove pan from heat and transfer to a plate, and let cool completely.
+Remove pan from heat, transfer to a plate, and let cool completely.
+Toasting sesame seeds helps to enhance the fragrance, making them crunchier and more intensely nutty.

 2. Add water and coconut oil.